-- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling. - Wide garages and carports that dominate the front façade. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.
+- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m. - Where possible, locate the entry to basement garages to the side or rear of dwellings so they are not visible from the street. - Driveways and car parking structures that dominate front setbacks and obscure views of the dwelling. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street.